MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio-versions-side-by-side.md

 Each installation of Visual Studio must have a unique combination of major version, edition, and [update channel](/visualstudio/install/update-visual-studio?view=vs-2019&preserve-view=true#configure-source-location-of-updates).
 So, for example (if you had a machine with a lot of disk space), you can install Visual Studio 2019 Enterprise Preview ([preview channel](/visualstudio/productinfo/release-rhythm)) alongside Visual Studio 2019 Enterprise (release channel) alongside Visual Studio 2017 Professional (release channel) alongside Visual Studio 2017 Professional (custom layout channel).

 When upgrading from one minor version of Visual Studio to the next, the Visual Studio installer will, by default, update your current installation to the latest version in that channel.
-For example, suppose 16.11.24 was just released by Microsoft to the [Visual Studio 2019 release channel](/visualstudio/productinfo/release-rhythm).
-The installer will try to replace your current installation of Visual Studio 2019 from the release channel with this latest version on the same channel.
+For example, if version 16.11.24 was just released by Microsoft to the [Visual Studio 2019 release channel](/visualstudio/productinfo/release-rhythm), then the installer will try to replace your current installation of Visual Studio 2019 from the release channel with this latest version on the same channel.

 ### Manual installation